percona/pmm-doc/docs/setting-up/server/helm.md

 Refer to [Kubernetes Supported versions](https://kubernetes.io/releases/version-skew-policy/#supported-versions) and [Helm Version Support Policy](https://helm.sh/docs/topics/version_skew/) to find the supported versions.

-PMM should be platform agnostic, but so far, it requires escalated privileges inside a container. `root` user inside the PMM container is needed.
-Thus PMM would not work for Kubernetes Platforms such as OpenShift or others that have hardened Security Context Constraints, for example:
+PMM should be platform-agnostic, but it requires escalated privileges inside a container.
+It is necessary to have a `root` user inside the PMM container.
+Thus, PMM would not work for Kubernetes Platforms such as OpenShift or others that have hardened Security Context Constraints, for example:

 - [Security context constraints (SCCs) ](https://docs.openshift.com/container-platform/latest/security/container_security/security-platform.html#security-deployment-sccs_security-platform)